-Yes - as a discretional decision.
+Yes-as a discretional decision.
 An Equality Impact Assessment (EQIA) involves thinking about the potential consequences of policies and functions for both the identified equality 'protected characteristics' but also the wider community, making sure that as far as possible, any negative impacts are minimized, or eliminated, and that opportunities for promoting equality and respect for all human rights are maximized.

 West Lothian Council is required, by law, to produce a Local Development Plan (LDP).
 Development plans are the basis for decision making on planning applications.
 They contain a strategy for the future development of an area and set out policies and proposals to guide the future development and use of the identified area.
 Topics are not set in legislation, but usually cover issues such as the environment, housing, built heritage, transport and infrastructure, economic development, retailing, extraction of natural resources, waste management and renewable energy development.
-When adopted, the LDP will replace the West Lothian Local Plan, which is now in force, and will be required to conform to the regional Strategic Development Plan (SDP).
+When adopted, the LDP will replace the West Lothian Local Plan, which is now in force.
+The LDP must accord with the approved Strategic Development Plan for Edinburgh and South East Scotland (SESplan).

-In preparing the Main Issues Report for the LDP West Lothian Council will engage and work with key stakeholders and the wider community.
+In preparing the West Lothian Local Development Plan West Lothian Council will engage and work with key stakeholders and the wider community.
 Consultation and engagement will not guarantee that those who engage in the process determine final decisions and strategic plans but it can provide opportunities for involvement in shaping the future plan.